Sisters of Christian Charity

-The Sisters of Christian Charity (S.C.C.), officially called Sisters of Christian Charity, Daughters of the Blessed Virgin Mary of the Immaculate Conception, is a Roman Catholic papal congregation of consecrated Religious Sisters.
-They were founded in Paderborn, Germany, on 21 August 1849 by Blessed Pauline von Mallinckrodt (b.
-3 June 1817, at Minden, Westphalia; d.
-30 April 1881), sister of the highly regarded German politician Hermann von Mallinckrodt.
-Their original mission was for the care of the blind.
-Today, their main mission is teaching in Catholic schools and healthcare.
-Unlike some Religious Sisters, Sisters of Christian Charity are required to wear a traditional religious habit.
+The Sisters of Christian Charity (S.C.C.), officially called Sisters of Christian Charity, Daughters of the Blessed Virgin Mary of the Immaculate Conception, is a Roman Catholic women's congregation of pontifical right founded in Paderborn, Germany, on 21 August 1849 by Blessed Pauline von Mallinckrodt.
+Their original mission was caring for impoverished and abandoned children, with a special emphasis on the blind.
+Today, they work in a variety of ministries.

 History

 The institute had attained great success throughout Germany when, in 1873, its members were forced into exile by the persecution of the Kulturkampf.
-Some went to South America, where there are now many flourishing communities.
-Others emigrated to New Orleans, United States, where, in April 1873, they founded a house and took charge of a parochial school.
+Some went to South America, others emigrated to New Orleans, United States, where, in April 1873, they founded a house and took charge of a parochial school.
 Mother Pauline followed shortly after and established a new provincial mother-house, at Wilkes-Barre, Pennsylvania.

+In 1887 the motherhouse, which had removed to Belgium, returned to Paderborn.
 The congregation was confirmed on 7 February 1888 by Pope Leo XIII.

-The foundress of the congregation, Pauline von Mallinckrodt, was beatified by Pope John Paul II in Rome on 14 April 1985.
-The cause for the canonization of Blessed Pauline is currently being examined by the Vatican.
-The current Superior General of the congregation is Sister Maria Del Rosario Castro, S.C.C.

 The Sisters opened houses in the Archdioceses of Baltimore, Chicago, Cincinnati, Detroit, Newark, New York, Philadelphia, St. Louis, and Saint Paul, and in the Dioceses of Albany, Belleville, Brooklyn, Harrisburg, Paterson, Sioux City, and Syracuse.

-In 1927, the North American Province was divided into a North American Eastern Province and a North American Western Province.
-The motherhouse for the Eastern province is located in Mendham, New Jersey, and the motherhouse of the Western province is located in Wilmette, Illinois.
-In 1961, the Assumption College for Sisters was founded at the motherhouse in New Jersey, for the education of Religious Sisters, especially those from developing nations.
+In 1927, the sisters purchased the Seymour L. Cromwell estate in Mendham, New Jersey, for a retreat and guest house.
+The 112-acre estate featured a 47-room Georgian-style mansion.
+That same year, the North American Province was divided into a North American Eastern Province and a North American Western Province.
+The motherhouse for the Eastern province is located in Mendham, New Jersey, and the motherhouse of the Western province was located in Wilmette, Illinois.
+The Eastern province had as its primary work that of Catholic education.
+During the 1950s and 1960s the Sisters added to their field of labor the care of the sick by establishing two hospitals in Pennsylvania.
+They have since joined to form the North American Province, based in New Jersey.
+The generalate is in Rome.

 In 1975 a group of members separated and founded the Sisters of the Living Word.

+Pauline von Mallinckrodt, was beatified by Pope John Paul II in Rome on 14 April 1985.

 Apostolate

-By 2010, Sisters of Christian Charity were present in Germany, Italy, the United States, Chile, Argentina, Uruguay, Bolivia, and the Philippines.
+By 2010, Sisters of Christian Charity were present in Germany, Italy, the United States, Chile, Argentina, Uruguay, Bolivia, and the Philippines. the Sisters work in a variety of ministries including education, healthcare, pastoral work, retreat and spiritual centers, and social work.